-We have audited the accompanying financial statements of Jefferson State Community College (the College), a component unit of the State of Alabama, as of and for the year ended September 30, 2022, and the related notes to the financial statements, which collectively comprise the College's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of Jefferson State Community College (the College), a component unit of the State of Alabama, and its discretely presented component unit, as of and for the year ended September 30, 2023, and the related notes to the financial statements, which collectively comprise the College's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the College, as of September 30, 2022, the changes in financial position and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, based on our audit and the report of the other auditors, the financial statements referred to above present fairly, in all material respects, the financial position of the College and its discretely presented component unit, as of September 30, 2023, and the respective changes in financial position and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.